wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-cloud-application-security/includes/5-troubleshoot-app-security.md

   :::column:::

-You can integrate Microsoft Cloud App Security with your generic SIEM server to enable centralized monitoring of alerts and activities from connected apps.
-The Microsoft Cloud App Security SIEM agent runs on your server and pulls alerts and activities from Microsoft Cloud App Security and streams them into the SIEM server.
+You can integrate Microsoft Defender for Cloud Apps with your generic SIEM server to enable centralized monitoring of alerts and activities from connected apps.
+The Microsoft Defender for Cloud Apps SIEM agent runs on your server and pulls alerts and activities from Microsoft Defender for Cloud Apps and streams them into the SIEM server.

-Verify the status of the SIEM agent in the Microsoft Cloud App Security portal isn't **Connection error** or **Disconnected.** Also ensure there are no agent notifications.
+Verify the status of the SIEM agent in the Microsoft Defender for Cloud Apps portal isn't **Connection error** or **Disconnected.** Also ensure there are no agent notifications.
 The status will display **Connection error** if the connection is down for more than two hours.
 It will display as **Disconnected** if the connection is down for over 12 hours.

 For more information, see [Troubleshooting the SIEM Agent](/cloud-app-security/troubleshooting-siem?azure-portal=true).